JasonTurley/three/README.md

 # three.py
-A library dedicated to the beauty of the number three.
+A package dedicated to the love of 3.

 This is silly personal project inspired by the equally silly JavaScript library [five.js](https://github.com/jackdclark/five) by [Jack Clark](https://github.com/jackdclark/).